Hi! My name is Kat, and this is my blog, Kat’s Health Corner.

 I am so grateful for my Savior and Redeemer, Jesus Christ.
 If it weren’t for Him, I don’t know where I would be right now.
 He is the one who helped me recognize what I was doing and guided me back to the path towards balance.
 He never gave up on me.
 He was always there, ready to lift me up, and help me get back on my feet.
 He continually strengthens me, and I am so grateful for His love and comfort.
 I am so grateful for my family.
 Their love and support keep me moving forward.
 They help remind me that I’m a child of God, a daughter of a loving Father in Heaven, a daughter of a King.
 They remind me of my potential and that through Christ I can use this experience to help others.
 I am also grateful for my friends, whether they knew I was going through this or not.
 Their care and kindness have made a difference in my life.
 Thank you for your friendship through my ups and my downs.

 It has been a difficult journey, but I have learned so much thanks to that challenge.
 I would never ask for this experience to have been taken away.
 It was hard, but it has made me more knowledgeable, more caring, and more aware.

-Follow me as I strive to draw closer to Jesus Christ, study Nutrition and Dietetics, and make some delicious, nutritious goodies along the way.
+Follow me as I strive to draw closer to Jesus Christ, apply healthy principles into our lives, and make some delicious, nutritious goodies along the way.
 I love meeting new people, so drop me a line when you get the chance.